 God often favors a mission work with special gifts.
 Some of these may be designated for the purchase of property or buildings.
 Others are for the general assistance of the church's ministry.
-The handling of gifts over and above the regular tithes and offerings of the people are an im-
+The handling of gifts over and above the regular tithes and offerings of the people are an important aspect of good administrative procedure.

-THE HANDLING OF GIFTS OVER AND ABOVE THE REGULAR TITHES AND OFFERINGS OF THE PEOPLE ARE AN IMPORTANT ASPECT OF GOOD ADMINISTRATIVE PROCEDURE. portant aspect of good administrative procedure.
 The overseeing session of a mission work should give attention to procedures for what would happen if such gifts were given.
 Should the moneys be invested?
 If so, what investment instruments should be approved, and who is authorized to make those investments?
 Should property be purchased?
 If so, what location should be chosen, given the current temporary location of the mission work?
 While it serves no useful purpose to have detailed plans and procedures in place for every possible eventuality, it is wise to establish general guidelines for such situations early in the church's public ministry.